GardaWorld keeps options open as target G4S backs Allied bid

 GardaWorld also said that G4S shareholders who had already accepted its latest offer would have the right of withdrawal for a period of eight days, starting Wednesday.

-Reporting by Indranil Sarkar and Yadarisa Shabong in Bengaluru; Editing by Krishna Chandra Eluri
+Reporting by Indranil Sarkar, Yadarisa Shabong and Tanishaa Nadkar in Bengaluru; Editing by Krishna Chandra Eluri and Jane Merriman

 Our Standards: The Thomson Reuters Trust Principles.